 Where Duncan stands (and where even President Obama stands) is not unclear.
 It is easy to surmise what Duncan’s position is on the strike.

 The Obama administration supports closing schools and firing teachers to “reform” education.
-The administration favors business policies where unionized teachers are pushed aside and staff picked by city managers are brought in to do their bidding.
-It supports market-based solutions that do not address the root causes of why children are coming to school unable or uninterested in learning, why children are incapable of passing high-stakes tests or why parents are not around to support children properly because they are having arguments, are impoverished and work multiple jobs and/or can barely put food on the table each week.
+They favor business policies where unionized teachers are pushed aside and staff picked by city managers are brought in to do their bidding.
+They support market-based solutions that do not address the root causes of why children are coming to school unable or uninterested in learning, why children are incapable of passing high-stakes tests or why parents are not around to support children properly because they are having arguments, are impoverished and work multiple jobs and/or can barely put food on the table each week.

 Duncan and Obama endorse the agenda the corporate state has prescribed for education in the United States, a prescription that amounts to teaching students what to think instead of taking time to teach students how to think, because how students are thinking cannot be measured numerically in ways that indicate whether certain business investments are paying off or not.

 Where are Democrats in this struggle?
-They are largely silent so as not to get in the way of the corporate agenda for education, which has become increasingly popular amongst the leadership of the Democratic Party.
+They are largely keeping silent so as not to get in the way of the corporate agenda for education, which has become increasingly popular among Democrats.
 They are repeating this talking point that they hope the strike will be resolved soon and it will not turn into a national or international event.
-But, unfortunately for Democrats, the strike is already a national event because Chicago is ground zero for the Obama administration’s war on public education, which stems from the administration’s “education reform” agenda that enjoys bipartisan support.
+However, it is a national event because it is ground zero for the Obama administration’s war on public education, which stems from the administration’s “education reform” agenda that enjoys bipartisan support.

-Duncan’s support for this agenda is why Karen Lewis and the Caucus of Rank and File Educators felt a moral obligation to take the lead of the Chicago Teachers Union.
+Duncan’s support for this agenda is why Karen Lewis and the Caucus of Rank and File Educators felt a moral obligation to take over the Chicago Teachers Union Local 1.
 As Lewis told Liane Casten of The Progressive, Duncan pushed reforms that included “privatizing schools, promoting charter schools, and codifying standardized tests for all children—thus eliminating critical thinking, analysis, and creativity, decimating unions, and undermining schools in poor Latino and African-American communities with the aim of closing them down.”

 These “reforms” apparently do not allow for social workers, adequately staffed schools, smaller class sizes, air conditioners in classrooms, an end to the purging of teachers from schools, the preservation of art, music, foreign language and physical education classes, playgrounds and more books on library shelves in the Chicago public school system, which is why educators are now engaged in a profound act of resistance.